 I’m currently loving AC Lens because they carry all things eye related: sunnies, contacts, glasses, drops, and so on and so forth.
 They have a huge selection so I can pretty much guarantee you’ll find something you love without leaving the comfort of your home.
 Simply pick your frames, email your prescription or provide your doc’s digits, and let AC do the rest.
 They’ll even check in with your MD to make sure everything’s in line to save you time, and most importantly – since I’m sensible and all, ha – they help you save mad $$$ because their site is 50-75% less expensive than most.

-This is a sponsored conversation written by me on behalf of AC Lens.
-The opinions and text are all mine.
+This is a sponsored conversation written by me on behalf of AC Lens, and here are links to the sunnies worn above: Picture 1, Picture 2, Picture 3.
+The opinions and text here are all mine!
+To read more on health or accessories, click on the respective links.